 Want to do your part to reduce climate change?
 Adopt a plant-rich diet!
 Shifting to an eating pattern rich in plants and low in animal-based foods reduces global warming and chronic disease — which means it’s good for you AND good for the planet.

 Diets rich in plants have long been touted for their health benefits.
 Historical figures such as Buddha, Confucius, Gandhi, and Da Vinci sang the praise of plant-based diets, and even modern-day food heroes like Michael Pollan have pushed plants as the foundation of healthy living.

 While the health benefits of plant-rich diets are agreed upon by nutrition professionals across the world, did you also know that adopting an eating pattern made up of mostly plant-based foods is also good for the environment?

 🌍 The cost of our diet choices on the environment

 Eating a diet rich in plant-based foods such as vegetables, fruits, whole grains, legumes, nuts, and seeds is one of the most impactful things you can do as an individual to cut your carbon footprint and reduce global warming.

 Unfortunately, these resource-intensive Western diets are on the rise — and not just in the proverbial “west”.
 We’re seeing a shift in many cultures across the world with traditionally plant-rich food cuisines toward meat and processed food-heavy diets.

 While there are many ways that animal agriculture can change and innovate to drastically reduce its impact, the simple fact still remains that raising animals still produces more greenhouse gas emissions than plants.

 The following protein scorecard chart was released by the World Resources Institutes and shows the carbon impact of various plant and animal foods.
 Notice that most animal foods are in the medium to high offenders category, except fish and eggs.

 The large amounts of land necessary to grow animals, the fertilizer needed to grow food for these animals, the manure produced, and the transportation associated with animal agriculture also contribute high amounts of toxic gases into our atmosphere.

 “If cattle alone were their own nation, they would be the world’s third-largest emitter of greenhouse gases.”Drawdown

 🍔 The cost of our diet choices on our health

 Over-consuming animal foods also comes with a big cost to human health.
 While today’s confusing nutrition marketing would have you believe that everyone needs more protein, the fact of the matter is that most people are actually getting much more protein than they actually need.

-On average, healthy adults need about 50 grams of protein a day (or about 0.8 grams per kilogram of bodyweight — find your own personal protein requirement here).
+On average, healthy adults need about 50 grams of protein a day (or about 0.8 grams per kilogram of body weight).
 However, a study in 2009 estimated that the average adult is consuming 68 grams per day, which is 36% higher than what is needed.

 There are times in life when more protein may be necessary, such as pregnancy, old age, during times of illness, or if you are a highly active person.
 But for the majority of healthy adults, more protein does NOT mean more health benefits (or more muscle, not matter what your bodybuilding friends tell you).

 Besides an excess of protein, consuming an overabundance of animal products has also been shown to lead to certain cancers, strokes, and heart disease, which increase your chances of early death.

 It is possible to eat a diet rich in plants that is both nutritious and delicious, and choosing to fill your plate with mostly plants means you’re eating lower on the food chain and therefore reducing your personal carbon footprint.

 A recent study by Dr. Christopher Gardner of Stanford University found that decreasing total protein intake by 25% (remember, you’re likely eating too much!) and shifting 25% of animal foods to plant-based proteins would result in 40% fewer CO2 emissions and 10% less consumptive water use (source).

 According the World Health Organization, only 10-15% of your diet needs to comes from protein, and a diet rich in mostly plants can help you meet that goal without drastically increasing your environmental impact.

 🌱 What does the research say about plant-rich diets and planetary health?

-Studies and models on the link between nutritious, plant-based diets have continually shown that eating a diet rich in plants is one of the biggest to fight climate change, as well as live longer, healthier lives.
+Studies and models on the link between nutritious, plant-based diets have continually shown that eating a diet rich in plants is one of the biggest to fight climate change, as well as living longer, healthier lives.

 👉 However, even shifting to a vegetarian diet that still includes animal foods such as dairy and eggs will reduce emissions by 63%, as well as reduce deaths from diet-related diseases by up to 10%.